AdguardTeam/AdguardKnowledgeBase/02.general/02.how-to-create-your-own-ad-filters/docs.en.md

 Examples:

 * `$removeparam=/param/` -- removes parameters matching the pattern `param` from URL queries of any request, e.g. a request to `http://example.com/page?param=1&some_pArAm=2` will be transformed to `http://example.com/page?some_pArAm=2`
-* `$removeparam=/param/i` -- removes parameters matching the pattern `param` case-insesitively from URL queries of any request, e.g. a request to `http://example.com/page?param=1&some_pArAm=2` will be transformed to `http://example.com/page`
+* `$removeparam=/param/i` -- removes parameters matching the pattern `param` case-insensitively from URL queries of any request, e.g. a request to `http://example.com/page?param=1&some_pArAm=2` will be transformed to `http://example.com/page`

 > **Important:** don't forget to escape special symbols like `,`, `/` and `$` in regular expressions.
 Use (`\`) for it.
 For example, escaped comma should look like this: `\,`.